What Does a Data Warehouse Architect Do?

 Data warehouses use a star or snowflake schema, which refers to how the data is organized within the database.
 A data warehouse architect is responsible for considering a business’s needs before choosing components like the online analytical processing (OLAP) software or the schema.
 You might find data warehouses, sometimes called databases, data lakes, and data marts, though each has its differences.
 For example, a data lake has a different internal structure than a warehouse.

-What is the role of a data warehouse architect?
+What is a data warehouse architect?

 Data warehouse architects play an essential role in managing and applying a business’s data.
 In this role, you will design the data warehouse’s framework and systems to ensure the data is usable and accessible.
 You may also oversee the management of data streams, define data flows, and collaborate with other departments.